WeblateOrg/weblate/docs/admin/languages.rst

 ++++++++++++++

 Determines whether language is written right to left or left to right.
-This properly is autodetected correctly for most of the languages.
+This property is autodetected correctly for most of the languages.

 .. _plural-number: